minggfeng/skooled/README.md

 # SkooledDS

-> An integrated platform for communication between teachers and parents.
-Teachers can share information on student progress, grades and scheduling updates.
-In addition, the platform provides parents the ability to give permission on pressing questions.
+> A management tool for educators, easing communication and accessibility to school related activites for parents and students.

 ## Team